 During year ended August 31, 2020, the Organization received a forgivable loan under the Payroll Protection Program (PPP) under the Coronavirus Aid, Relief and Economic Security (CARES) Act in the amount of \$401,836.
-The Organization has assessed funds expended under the PPP and the related forgiveness requirements (including eligible costs and maintenance of employee counts), and, believes they are in compliance with all related requirements.
-In addition, all funds were expended over an 8 week period that ended prior to August 31, 2020, in accordance with the requirements of the PPP loan, and, as such, the Organization believes that all funds will be forgiven.
-Accordingly, the funds are recorded as contribution revenue on the accompanying consolidated statement of activities for year ended August 31, 2020.
+The Organization assessed funds expended under the PPP and the related forgiveness requirements (including eligible costs and maintenance of employee counts).
+All funds were expended over an 8 week period that ended prior to August 31, 2020, in accordance with the requirements of the PPP loan.
+Accordingly, the funds were recorded as contribution revenue on the accompanying consolidated statement of activities for year ended August 31, 2020.
+Additionally, in December 2020, the Organization received notice that they had been approved for full forgiveness of their loan of \$401,836 under the PPP.